Garden-Fresh Vegetable Recipes

 Don't stop at beans.
 You'll want to use the lemony vinaigrette from this recipe all summer long on lettuce salads, asparagus or boiled baby potatoes.

 Dried herbs, garlic and fennel give this rustic tart a familiar Italian sausage-like flavor.
 The olive oil-based pastry comes together in a snap in the food processor.
 The recipe comes from The Vegetable Butcher cookbook, by Cara Mangini.

 Heather Secrist uses kale in her pesto for this fresh tomato creation, though you can substitute arugula, spinach or basil if you prefer.
 "Pesto can be frozen in ice cube trays for use throughout the year," says Heather, owner of Suncrest Gardens Farm in Cochrane, Wisconsin.
 "Once frozen, place the cubes in a freezer bag to pull out as you need them."

 Blistered Green Beans with Fried Onions and Basil-Mushroom Cream

-At Trattoria Stella in Traverse City, Michigan, a farmer's bumper crop of beans inspired chef Myles Anton's twist on the classic Thanksgiving casserole.
+At Trattoria Stella in Traverse City, Michigan, a farmer's bumper crop of fresh green beans inspired chef Myles Anton's twist on the classic casserole.

 If you usually walk past the okra at the farmers market, stop—and make this nutritious meat-and dairy-free take on the New Orleans classic.
 The recipe comes from Lachelle Cunningham, who is a chef and advocate for the Twin Cities soul food scene.